gabeklein/expressive-mvc/README.md

 By default, `Model` uses [React Context](https://frontarm.com/james-k-nelson/usecontext-react-hook/) to find instances upstream.

-There are several ways, however, to create a controller and provide it.
-Nothing special is needed on a model to make it work though.
+There are several ways to provide a controller.
+Nothing special, on the model, is required.

 ```ts
 export class FooBar extends Model {